Saint-Tropez: Beaches

 Tropezian beaches are located along the coast in the Baie de Pampelonne, which lies south of Saint-Tropez and east of Ramatuelle.
 Pampelonne offers a collection of beaches along its five-kilometre shore.
 Each beach is around 30 metres wide with its own beach hut and private or public tanning area.

 Many of the beaches offer windsurfing, sailing and canoeing equipment for rent, while others offer motorized water sports, such as power boats, jet bikes, water skiing and scuba diving.
 Some of the beaches are naturist beaches.
 There are also many exclusive beach clubs that are popular among wealthy people from around the world.

-Toplessness and nudity
+Beach nudity and the cinema

 Saint-Tropez's Tahiti Beach, which had been popularised in the film And God Created Woman featuring Brigitte Bardot, emerged as a clothing-optional destination, but the mayor of Saint-Tropez ordered police to ban toplessness and to watch over the beach via helicopter.
-The "clothing fights" between the gendarmerie and nudists become the main topic of a famous French comedy film series, Le gendarme de Saint-Tropez (The Troops of St. Tropez) featuring Louis de Funès.
+The "clothing fights" between the gendarmerie and nudists became the main topic of the film Le gendarme de Saint-Tropez (The Troops of St. Tropez) featuring Louis de Funès, which gave rise to The Gendarme comedy film series set in Saint-Tropez.
 In the end, the nudist side prevailed.
 Topless sunbathing is now the norm for both men and women from Pampelonne beaches to yachts in the centre of Saint-Tropez port.
 The Tahiti beach is now clothing-optional, but nudists often head to private nudist beaches, such as that in Cap d'Agde.
+The films with Brigitte Bardot and Louis de Funès helped to make Saint-Tropez into a famous movie location, and a dedicated cinema museum opened in 2016.